Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Getting-Started.md

 1. Double click the desktop icon titled `Run License Analytics`

+2. Log into the Az SQL Database (Only first log in screen)

-2. Log into the Az SQL and tenant to be analyzed.
+3. Log into the tenant to be analyzed (All subsequent login screens)

     !!! info "Authentication Info"
         The first authentication prompt is for the tenant that the reports will be saved in.